alexander-95/fyp/report.md

 - implications of my work
 - contribution to the state of the art
 - discuss whether results are general, potentially generalised or specific to a particular case
+- identify threats to the validity of results(limitations and risks)
+- Discuss approach (probably irrelevant?)
+- Discuss future work

 ##8.References
+- list of cited work(IEEE guidelines)
 ##9.Appendices
+- source code
+- project management
+- significant deviations from plan
+- things to do differently if done again